jenkinsci/opentelemetry-plugin/demos/README.md

 ### Support for ARM64

-The OpenTelemetry Collector does not support ARM64 arch yet, though there is a workaround, see https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/2379#issuecomment-781745225
+The docker image of the OpenTelemetry Collector does not support ARM64 arch yet, though there is a workaround, see https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/2379#issuecomment-781745225

 If you'd like to use it then: